Step7750/ScheduleStorm-Server/README.md

 **NOTE: This sets the only enabled terms to be the specified terms in the list**

 Updates the terms specified into the DB.
-If the term doesn't exist in the DB yet, it is inserted.
+If a term doesn't exist in the DB yet, it is inserted.

 ### `updateTerm(dict term)`
 Arguments: